github/gemoji/README.md

 ======

 This library contains character information about native emoji, as well as image files for a few custom emoji.
+See [Emoji Keyboard Online](https://emojikeyboard.org) for examples of emojis and their associated descriptions.

 Installation